Mid-Push/Moving-Semantic-Transfer-Network/README.md

 }
 ```

+## Tips for your reproduction of our work.

+My work is based on DANN.
+During my reimplementation of DANN, I noticed following problems worth attention for reproduing DANN and our work MSTN.
+Hope these could help you. :)

+<li> Data Preprocessing </li>
+<li> Hyperparameter </li>

 ## Contact
 If you have any problem about this library, please create an Issue or send us an Email at:
 - shaoanxie@outlook.com